pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 This page will walk you through the main steps required to manually back up and restore the state of a Pachyderm cluster in production.

+!!!
+Warning "Reminder"
+     A production setting of Pachyderm implies that you are running a managed PostgreSQL instance.

 Details on how to perform those steps might vary depending on your infrastructure and cloud provider / on-premises setup.